Current & Upcoming Exhibits

 April 15 - September 2017

-This short-term exhibit will explore our relationship with Mother Earth and our responsibility to protect our natural resources for the future.
+This short-term exhibit explores our relationship with Mother Earth and our responsibility to protect our natural resources for the future.
 We’ll take a look at some of the difficult decisions Pueblos have had to make throughout history regarding our use of the earth’s resources and how past choices have impacted communities today.

 April 15, 2017 - July, 2018

 One story is only the beginning of many stories.
 From ancient symbols to living voices, this exhibit explores the importance of storytelling, how it has evolved over time, and ways in which storytelling shares our Pueblo values.

 For Pueblo people, governance is integrated into all aspects of conscious living and depends upon maintaining balance among all living things in the Universe.
 Yet three successive colonizing nations have tried to redefine our way of life and right to exist on our own terms.
 In 1864, the U.S. Government Superintendent of Indians for the territory of New Mexico, Dr. Michael Steck, presented ebony canes to each of the 19 Pueblo Governors as part of confirming the Pueblo land patents and as a symbol of their relationship with the U.S. The canes were modeled after those given by the Spanish in 1620 and those given by the Mexicans in 1828.
 Today these canes are passed through the line of succession of Pueblo Governors and their staff.

 The Original Instructions explores sovereignty, governance and leadership from a Pueblo worldview, while reflecting upon the history and symbolism of the Lincoln canes.
 The exhibit also looks at the evolving nature of Pueblo ingenuity, perseverance and resilience and our right of existence from a Pueblo perspective.